AroPix/tm-pf-converter/readme.md

 the mesh of the skin MUST have been made with tm2's nadeoimporter and not the tmnf meshes (a lot of "tm2" skins are actually tmnf)

-i wrote most of this quite a while ago, i cant remember how some of it works, this is more a proof of concept at this point, this thing is mega jank, it WILL break, dont expect it to work with every tm2 skin
+i wrote most of this quite a while ago, i cant remember how some of it works, this is more a proof of concept at this point, this thing is mega jank, it WILL break, dont expect it to work with every tm2 skin, use at own risk

 i probably wont be continuing with this